‘This agreement is highly beneficial’: Trade minister wants CUSMA renewed as Trump revives 51st state threat

 “The growth and success brought forward by our historic trilateral trade agreement is why I am confirming that Canada recommends renewal of the agreement for another 16 years,” he also wrote.

-LeBlanc is set to travel to Washington on Tuesday, along with Canada’s Chief Trade Negotiator Janice Charette, for a meeting with Greer, as the CUSMA review deadline fast approaches.
+LeBlanc travelled to Washington on Tuesday, along with Canada’s Chief Trade Negotiator Janice Charette, for what became a 45-minute meeting with Greer, as the CUSMA review deadline fast approaches.

 By July 1, officials must notify their counterparts whether they want to renew CUSMA for a 16-year period or agree to an annual review process.